In this article you will learn:

 Detailed SPF record settings

-There can be at most one valid TXT record for SPF in DNS.
+There can be up to one valid TXT record for SPF in DNS.
 If you have more than one, none of them work.

 If you need to specify multiple servers and/or rules, combine their SPF records into one.
 To do this, it is enough to write the individual rules between the opening text v=spf1 and the ending -all.
 Separate rules with spaces.